pantheon-systems/documentation/source/docs/articles/sites/migrate.md

 * If you’ve been using the database for things other than Drupal or WordPress, you should **drop or skip any unnecessary or unrelated database tables** that your site doesn’t need.

 ### Plan the Import
 You can import during the site creation process using the importer tool or manually after the site has been created.
-Importing after creation requires you to upload code via Git, along with separate imports of your database and files.
-Existing Drupal 8 sites must be imported manually.

 **The Importer Tool**